 The Earth Will Explode If Gohan Turns Super Saiyan

 A much more logical explanation would be that after he gets powered up, he does not need to become a Super Saiyan anymore.
 With all of the latent strength within him awakened, he would simply be using up valuable ki by doing so.
-Of course, nobody really knows whether he keeps the power-up after he gets absorbed by Buu, but on the other hand, he does not need to exert that much strength afterward, either (we do have to discount GT, though, because even though he does go Super Saiyan, the series has numerous plot holes and continuity errors that would add too much confusion to this discussion).
-Nevertheless, the argument of this rumor, that the earth would explode if Gohan went Super Saiyan after receiving his power-up, is completely ridiculous and baseless.
+Of course, nobody really knows whether he keeps the power-up after he gets absorbed by Buu, but on the other hand, he does not need to exert that much strength afterward, either (fans tend to discount GT fairly easily because it is not a part of the original manga, although Battle of Gods, with Toriyama’s direct involvement, complicates the discussion).
+Nevertheless, the argument of this rumor, that the earth would explode if Gohan went Super Saiyan after receiving his power-up, is completely baseless.

 The Name of Lunch’s “Evil” Blonde Alter-Ego is “Kushami”